nettings/medianet/overlay/etc/medianet/README.md

 # [mn] medianet system configuration

-This directory contains subdirectories corresponding to standard product configurations, to serve as examples.
-Each directory contains a single global configuration file ```medianet.json```, plus configuration-specific data files if necessary.
+This directory contains all the configuration information of a medianet node, consolidated into the `config.json` file.
+This file is being watched by a systemd service called ```mn_config_watch```, so that any changes applied are automatically deployed to the respective system-wide and application-specific configuration files, some of which are also consolidated in this directory.

 The idea is that the complete state of a particular configuration is contained in here, so that a product can be rolled out and controlled without directly touching the rest of the operating system image.

-The active configuration directory is called ```this```, and it's best practice to make it a symlink.

-The file ```/medianet/config/this/medianet.json``` is being watched by a systemd service called ```mn_config_watch```, so that any changes applied are automatically deployed to the respective system configuration files.

 You are advised to check ```sudo journalctl -e``` after editing for any error messages.
 Simply touching the file is not sufficient to apply